CBP1012/JOWO-ONTOLLM/README.md

 # JOWO-ONTOLLM
-About Joint Ontolgy Workshop 2025, Sicily - Convergence of Large Language Models and Ontologies
+About Joint Ontolgy Workshop 2025, Sicily - Convergence of Large Language Models and Ontologies can be found [here.]()